Robotics Lab

 Our robotics lab is home to our robots and the center of practical research.

-Here's the list of robots that currently inhabit our Lab:
+The robots that currently inhabit our lab

 Pepper